Rhinos are facing the worst poaching crisis in history.

 With a love for red apples, a knack for painting, and a gentle personality that was one-in-a-million, Nola the northern white rhino was an icon and the matriarch of our San Diego Zoo Safari Park rhino family.

-She was just one of only 4 northern white rhinos left on the planet.
+She was just one of a handful of northern white rhinos left on the planet.
 Sadly, she passed away on November 22, 2015.
 Her loss was devastating for millions of fans around the world and all of us at San Diego Zoo Global.

 What You Can Do, Right Now